Mr147/leetccode-tree/README.md

 # leetcode
-A project to practice binary tree related algorithms
+A project to practice algorithms